|

 Learning for Enhanced LLM Reasoning

-Xuan Yang, Furong Jia, Roy Xie, Xi Xiong, Jian Li, Monica Agrawal
+Xuan Yang, Furong Jia, Roy Xie, Xiong Xi, Hengwei Bian, Jian Li, Monica Agrawal

-We introduce Batch-of-Thought (BoT), a training-free approach that enables
+We introduce Batch-of-Thought (BoT), a training-free method that processes

 |